downerdm/Downer-Portfolio/README.md

 ## Your Task

-A portfolio of work to showcase skills and talents to employers looking to fill a part-time or full-time position.
+The task was to develop a portfolio of work to showcase skills and talents to employers looking to fill a part-time or full-time position.
 It should meet all critical requirements necessary to satisfy a typical hiring manager’s needs.
 It should highlight my strongest work as well as the thought processes behind it.

 The following acceptance criteria was as follows: